-The emergence of modern nationalism with formal political programs, transformed the Chechens from an ethnos, an ethnocentric community focused on the past, into a modern political nation, projected into the future.
+Emergence of modern nationalism with formal political programs, transformed the Chechens from an ethnos, an ethnocentric community focused on the past, into a modern political nation, projected into the future.
 As events unfolded towards separatism the national ideologues further politicized the 'memories of grievance' and employed the security argument to garner support for the idea of full independence from Russia.
-Social protesters, most of whom were born in exile and were unemployed in their national republic supported the claim that Russia had historically inflicted a great deal of suffering on Chechnya and that in order to prevent a repeated ethnocide it had to establish its own nation-state.
-On November, 26, 1990 the Supreme Soviet of the Republic Declared The Independent State of the Checheno - Ingush Republic.
-In reaction, the National Congress of the Chechen People declared the Independent Chechen Republic Nokhchi-cho (Groznenskii Rabochii, 30 June 1990).
+Social protesters, most of whom were born in exile and were unemployed in their national republic supported the opinion that Russia had historically inflicted a great deal of suffering on Chechnya and that in order to prevent a repeated ethnocide it had to establish its own nation-state.
+On November, 26 1990 the Supreme Soviet of the Republic Declared The Independent State of Checheno - Ingush Republic.
+In reaction, the Chechen National Congress declared the Independent Chechen Republic Nokhchi- cho (Groznenskii Rabochii 30 June 1990).

 The turning point was the failure of the putsch against Gorbachev in Moscow, on 22 August 1991.
-Doku Zavgaev failed to take a firm stance against the putsch, and by this discredited the moderate republican nationalists.
+Doku Zavgaev failed to take a firm stance against the putsch, this way discredited moderate republican nationalists.
 Thousands of people gathered downtown Grozny and demanded the resignation of the republican government.